jina-ai/jina/docs/how-to/opentelemetry.md

 The push/export-based mechanism also allows the application to start pushing data immediately on startup.
 This differs from the pull-based mechanism where you need a separate scraping registry to discovery service to identify data scraping targets.

-You can currently configure the exporter backend host and port using the `traces_exporter_host`, `traces_exporter_port`, `metrics_exporter_host` and `metrics_exporter_port`.
-Even though the Collector is metric data type agnostic (it can accept any type of OpenTelemetry API data model), we provide separate configuration for Tracing and Metrics to give users more flexibility in choosing their infrastructure components.
+You can configure the exporter backend host and port using the `traces_exporter_host`, `traces_exporter_port`, `metrics_exporter_host` and `metrics_exporter_port`.
+Even though the Collector is metric data-type agnostic (it accepts any type of OpenTelemetry API data model), we provide separate configuration for Tracing and Metrics to give you more flexibility in choosing infrastructure components.

 Jina's default exporter implementation is  `OTLPSpanExporter` and `OTLPMetricExporter`.
 The exporters also use the gRPC data transfer protocol.
 The following environment variables can be used to further configure the exporter client based on your requirements.
 The full list of exporter related environment variables are documented by the [PythonSDK library](https://opentelemetry-python.readthedocs.io/en/latest/exporter/otlp/otlp.html).
-Apart from the `OTEL_EXPORTER_OTLP_PROTOCOL` and the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variables, you can use all other library version specific environment variables to configure the exporter clients.
+Apart from `OTEL_EXPORTER_OTLP_PROTOCOL` and `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`, you can use all other library version specific environment variables to configure the exporter clients.

 ## Collector

-The [Collector](https://opentelemetry.io/docs/collector/) is a huge ecosystem of components that support various features such as scraping, collecting, processing and further exporting data to storage backends.
+The [Collector](https://opentelemetry.io/docs/collector/) is a huge ecosystem of components that support features like scraping, collecting, processing and further exporting data to storage backends.
 The collector itself can also expose endpoints to allow scraping data.
-We recommend you read the official documentation to understand the the full set of features and configuration required to run a Collector.
+We recommend reading the official documentation to understand the the full set of features and configuration required to run a Collector.
 Read the below section to understand the minimum number of components and the respective configuration required for operating with Jina.

 We recommend using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) from the contrib repository.
 We also use:
 - [Jaeger](https://www.jaegertracing.io) for collecting traces, visualizing tracing data and alerting based on tracing data.